0xrushi/pchaa/README.md

 # FAQs
 ## My auto complete window is empty
 pchaa uses ~/.bash_history to get previously used bash history.
 Make sure your terminal has some history to be displayed.

+## Does pchaa work in tty?
+pchaa uses xclip which needs X running. pchaa won't work in wayland/ tty as of now.